There are simple ways to relax your hip flexors after you’ve done some stretches and strengthening exercises.

-I got asked by my friend, Chris, “How do your hip flexors affect your back?”
+My friend Chris asked me, “How do your hip flexors affect your back?”

-When you are looking at the hip flexors, there are two parts.
-One of your quadriceps is part of your hip flexors which is helping you when it comes to hip movement and then also deep inner pelvis connected to your spine is another set of hip flexors.
-The two are the rectus femoris which is in the quadriceps and psoas and iliacus in the deep inner pelvis.
+When it comes to the hip flexors, there are two parts.
+One of your quadriceps is part of your hip flexors, which contributes to hip movement, and the deep inner pelvis connected to your spine is another set of hip flexors.
+These two are the rectus femoris in the quadriceps and the psoas and iliacus in the deep inner pelvis.

-I will get Orsy to show you what happens in your low back.
-Looking from the side if we are at a good posture, our low back is in a good position.
+I had Orsy demonstrate what happens in your low back.
+In a side view, if we are in a good posture, our low back is in a good position.

 But if hip flexors are tight, it changes that curve in your lower back.

-It tilts that pelvis forward and increases that curve in the lower back.
-And when we lose or change that curve in the lower back which puts you at greater risk when it comes to back injury and pain.
+It tilts the pelvis forward and increases the curve in the lower back.
+Losing or changing that curve in the lower back puts us at greater risk of back injury and pain.

-We want to make sure that those hip flexors have good flexibility and good movement especially if you do a lot of sitting throughout the day like driving, computer or office work because sitting too much shortens up the hip flexors which puts your back at greater risk.
+We want to ensure that those hip flexors have good flexibility and movement, especially if you do a lot of sitting throughout the day, like driving, computer, or office work.
+Sitting too much shortens up the hip flexors, putting your back at greater risk of injury.

 There are two stretches that you can do.

-Tightening the abdominal area, bringing the hips forward, and stretching out that rectus femoris.
-Once again, this is something that you can easily do anywhere quickly in the office in order to stretch out that hip flexor and counteract all the shortening that you have throughout the day from sitting, driving, and working at the office.
+Tighten your abdominal area, bringing your hips forward, and stretch out that rectus femoris.
+Once again, this is something that you can easily do anywhere to stretch out that hip flexor and counteract all the shortening that you have throughout the day from sitting, driving, and working at the office.

 There you go, Chris!
-That is a quick tip when it comes to why the hip flexors or how hip flexors can affect your back and why it’s important to loosen up those hip flexors and have good movement within those hip flexors.
+That is a quick tip regarding why and how the hip flexors can affect your back and why it’s important to loosen up those hip flexors and have good movement within them.

 Rick Kaselj, MS